behu-kea/blog/tech/aws-beanstalk.md

 1. Add `server.port=5000` in your `application.properties` file.
 Remember to put the `application.properties` in the `/src/main/resources` folder
 2. In the Configuration (in the left side of the site, maybe click the hamburger menu to open it).
 Click `Edit` at the Software category.
 In the Environment properties add `server.port` as Name and `5000` as Value

+## See the logs

+You can see the logs in the left side by clicking on Logs.
+In the top click `Request logs` the select `Last 100 lines` and `Download`